The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 initiation) makes a toy of life's mental games.
 Khechari!!
 Om.
 Like 2 elephants: Bowing down: surrender.
 Responsible dominant intellect (1): a metaphor for the power and

-greatness of the Self (2).
-Touch, untouch, touch, study the grip of the mind, the seriousness of
+the khechari state Touch, untouch, touch, study the grip of the mind, the seriousness of

 suffering Ownership, touch, what is this mystery?
 Footnote: Must I be so serious, so committed to owning these